Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

   )
 )

-The slope value was adjusted in each state through trial and error and it ranged from 2 to 4.
+The slope value was adjusted in each state through trial and error, which ranged from 2 to 4.
 \
 \
 It turned out that a single line driving is far more stable than dual-line driving, so we ended up using single line P-control for most of the time, and made the robot move straight while two lines were detected and the error was within certain range.